galasa-dev/automation/releasePipeline/prerelease.md

     - Branch: `pre-release`
     - Enable Jacoco code coverage: `false`
     - Artifacts should be signed: `true`
-8. Build the CLI and Isolated repositories that are not included in the mono repo.
-The CLI build which will trigger the Isolated build down the chain.
-Select the "Run workflow" button on [this page](https://github.com/galasa-dev/cli/actions/workflows/build.yml) and select the following inputs:
-    - Branch: `pre-release`
+8. The build of the CLI repository and Isolated repository will be triggered automatically as part of the build chain, so monitor those builds and make sure they finish successfully.
+    - The [CLI Main build workflow](https://github.com/galasa-dev/cli/actions/workflows/build.yml) should run with the `prerelease` ref
+    - This will trigger the Tekton pipeline `test-cli-ecosystem-commands` so go to the Tekton dashboard
+    - That will then trigger the [Isolated Main build workflow](https://github.com/galasa-dev/isolated/actions/workflows/build.yaml) for the `prerelease` ref back in GitHub
 9. Run the Web UI Main build.
 Select the "Run workflow" button on [this page](https://github.com/galasa-dev/webui/actions/workflows/build.yaml) and select the following inputs:
    - Branch: `pre-release`
 10. Run [25-check-artifacts-signed.sh](./25-check-artifacts-signed.sh).
 When prompted, choose the '`pre-release`' option.